 Not much official material can be found on the diet of Krobia xinguensis.
 However, they occur in parts with many aquatic plants and invertebrates.
 The diet of the fish in this part consists largely of insects, larvae, etc. This will not be much different for Krobia xinguensis.

 In the aquarium, you can therefore feed them with a mixture of foods.
 Think of flakes, granulate, vegetables, frozen or live food.
 They are not fussy but feed them a variety to keep them healthy, as is the case with most fish species.

 This peaceful cichlid doesn’t need a lot of space.
-A pair of Krobia xinguensis can already be kept in a fairly small aquarium of 80 centimetres in length.
+A pair of Krobia xinguensis can already be kept in a fairly small aquarium of 80 centimeters in length.
 There is not much room left for other fish species or congeners.
-If you want to keep a group, the aquarium will have to be a bit larger, from about 120 centimetres in length.
+If you want to keep a group, the aquarium will have to be a bit larger, from about 120 centimeters in length.